S3 method for simpr_tibble

 model to the data.
 The output is often then

-passed to tidy_fits
+passed to tidy_fits or

-to extract relevant
+glance_fits to extract relevant

 model estimates from the object.